open-telemetry/weaver/crates/weaver_forge/README.md

     .../
 ```

-In this example, all the templates that belong to `go` must be defined in `templates/registry/go`,
+In this example, all templates for the `go` target are located in
-and all the templates for `rust` must be defined in `templates/registry/rust`, and so on.
+`templates/registry/go`, and all templates for the `rust` target are in
+`templates/registry/rust`.
+Similarly, other targets such as `html` have their
+respective templates in designated folders.
+These targets (`go`, `html`, and
-`go`, `html`, and `rust` are all generation targets accessible from the `weaver registry generate <target>`
+`rust`) are used for code and documentation generation via the
+`weaver registry generate <target>` command.
+For instance, running
-command.
-For example, the command `weaver registry generate rust` will generate the rust files
-based on the templates located in `templates/registry/rust`.
+`weaver registry generate rust` will generate Rust files based on the templates
+in `templates/registry/rust`.
+The intermediary `registry` directory groups
+targets that convert a semantic convention registry into generated artifacts.
+In a future version of Weaver, a new class of targets will be introduced to
+generate artifacts from application telemetry schemas (`templates/schema/<target>`).

 ### Configuration File - `weaver.yaml`